Bolaji12345/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #Shell Permission
 This is a command that tells users identy
 I just keep going with my shell nav
-Permission ongoin for all users
+Permission ongoin for all users x permission to aal subdirectories of cd for o, go & a